Jason-Oleana/image-to-sequence-prediction/README.md

 ![](model-loss.png) ![](model-accuracy.png)

-## Discussion of the performance of the solution:
+## Discussion about the solution and performance:
 Sequence to sequence was the first working algorithm to solve this problem.
 The psychology behind this implementation was to treat a flattened image as a sequence corresponding to another sequence.
 The result of this model was an inefficient model due to an excessive amount of